 Going away to college comes with challenges.
 During their freshman year, young people begin to assert their independence from their parents.
 During that time, too many young people take chances with driving home after having consumed an alcoholic beverage or ingesting a controlled substance.

 Hillsborough County has more DUI arrests than any other county in the state even though it is only the fourth most populous county.
-DUI enforcement officers in local police departments in the Tampa Bay area are known to target college students for a DUI arrest.
+DUI enforcement officers in local police departments in the Tampa Bay area target college students for a DUI arrest.

 The University of South Florida Police Department sets up several checkpoints or roadblocks during the year to find students driving under the influence on or near the campus.
 Other officers sit outside student housing to stopped students as they enter or exit the parking lot.

-When a university or college student is arrested for DUI, the consequences are more serious because the student might face a disciplinary action on campus for a violation of the student code of conduct, in addition to facing the criminal charges in court.
+When a university or college student is arrested for DUI, the consequences are more serious because the student might face disciplinary action on campus for a violation of the student code of conduct, in addition to facing the criminal charges in court.

 Attorneys for College Students Charged with DUI in Tampa, FL